RayRoestenburg/scala-io-exercise-3/README.md

 But we have a problem.
 Obviously we're not making any money with calling **String.reverse**!
 It's time to bring in a shiny new non-blocking async library to do the work for us.

-In this exercise we (will stretch our imagination and) use a powerful async client library for reversing strings that is just off the charts!
+In this exercise we (will stretch our imagination even further and) use a powerful async client library for reversing strings that is just off the charts!
 The code now has a ReverserFactory which can load an AsyncReverseFunction (which is a type alias for type String => Future[String]) which can be used by the ReverseActor.

 ###Objective